wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/2-exercise.md

 	`pac canvas unpack --msapp "Account manager.msapp" --sources src`

-1. The unpack should succeed.
+1. The unpack process should succeed.
 Expand the **src** folder that was created.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the folder that was created by the unpack command.](../media/folder.png)](../media/folder.png#lightbox)